⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 What Dose of Zepbound Is Most Effective?

 Clinical data consistently show that higher doses produce greater weight loss and HbA1c reduction.
 The 15 mg dose achieved the greatest weight loss (22.5% in SURMOUNT-1) and the greatest HbA1c reduction (up to 2.46% in SURPASS trials).
-However, the most effective dose for an individual patient is the highest dose they can tolerate without unacceptable side effects.
+However, the most effective dose for an personal patient is the highest dose they can tolerate without unacceptable side effects.
 Many patients achieve excellent results at 10 mg or 12.5 mg without needing to reach the maximum dose.

 Microdosing Tirzepatide